Execution Strategies

 )

-- Simple question-answering with tool access
+- Question-answering with tool access

-- Data retrieval and processing tasks
+- Data retrieval and processing

-- Most single-step or low-complexity workflows
+- Single-step or low-complexity tasks

 TreeOfThoughtsStrategy